-The Huddle is perhaps one of the most beautiful components of the Great Game of Business.
+The workplace Huddle is perhaps one of the most beautiful components of the Great Game of Business.
 There is something special about getting everybody in the same room to go over how the company is doing financially and physically that astonishes people.
-No outsider who comes to SRC to see a Huddle ever leaves disappointed in the level of engagement, curiosity and fulfillment in each of SRC’s employee-owners.
+No outsider who comes to SRC to see a successful Huddle ever leaves disappointed in the level of engagement, curiosity and fulfillment in each of SRC’s employee-owners.

 Recently, after sitting in SRC Electrical’s Huddle, I got to see some of the key aspects that made their Huddle one of the best out there:

 - Don’t Just Go Over the Financials in Huddles

 Of course the Huddle is primarily about the numbers, but just reciting numbers is one way to lull people to sleep.
 The Huddle is supposed revolve around everything going on in the company including the employees lives.
 So, if something cool is going on in someone’s life, i.e. someone is having a baby, it should be announced in the Huddle!
 This will give your Huddle the personal touch it needs to make it fun and engaging.
 Another good non-financial section could be sharing “cheers for peers” or, as some companies call it, observing “values in action.”